playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 #### Vue's `watchEffect` Cleanup

 As mentioned previously, Vue has two methods of handling side effects; Lifecycle methods and `watchEffect`.
-Luckily, `watchEffect` also has the ability to cleanup side effects that were created before.
+Luckily, `watchEffect` also has the ability to clean up side effects that were created before.

-To cleanup effect, `watchEffect` provides an argument to the inner `watchEffect` function, which we'll name `onCleanup`.
-This property is, in itself, a function which we call with the cleanup logic:
+To clean up an effect, `watchEffect` provides an argument to the inner `watchEffect` function, which we'll name `onCleanup`.
+This property is, in itself, a function that we call with the cleanup logic:

 ```javascript
 // onCleanup is a property passed to the inner `watchEffect` function